Vlookup for Duplicate Values and Return the Matches in Excel [8 Cases]

 Duplicate values from the Product List 2 column are returned to the column “Duplicate Products”.

-Case #4: Vlookup in Two Columns and Identify Duplicate & Unique Values in Excel
+Vlookup to Identify Duplicate & Unique Values with IF, ISNA Functions in Excel

 In this case, I will write a formula to Vlookup between Product List 1 and 2.
 Then in the column, “Duplicate Products” I will report either Duplicate or Unique against the data of Product List 2.